 Today, Citizen Kane continues to inspire many filmmakers including Christopher Nolan, (my favorite director) Paul Thomas Anderson, Martin Scorsese, William Friedkin, Sam Mendes, Luc Besson, Michael Mann, Kenneth Branagh, Roger Corman, Sydney Pollack, The Coen Brothers, Steven Spielberg, Francis Ford Coppola, John Frankenheimer, Brian De Palma, Ridley Scott & Stanley Kubrick.
 Others such as Doug Walker/Nostalgia Critic, Jack White & the late Roger Ebert all mentioned Citizen Kane as one of their all time favorite movies.

 Citizen Kane is a textbook example in film schools for any would be filmmakers eager to make into The Film Industry.
 The American Film Institute selected Citizen Kane as one of the greatest movies of all time.
 Many consider it as the best (if not the best) movie.
+It’s also the very first LaserDisc on The Criterion Collection.

-I’ve decided to watch Citizen Kane upon learning this is one of Christopher Nolan’s favorite films and he considers Orson Welles as an influence to his work.
+I’ve decided to watch Citizen Kane upon learning this is one of Christopher Nolan’s favorite films and he considers Orson Welles as an influence on his work.
 As a fan of Christopher Nolan, I want to gear up for his movie before “Tenet” comes out.
 Recently, it’s August release date got delayed due to the ongoing Coronavirus.
 As of today, I have no idea when Tenet will actually come out.
 All we can do is try to stay home, wear a mask, use soap or sanitizer if you want to prevent the virus from spreading.

 Today’s review contains SPOILERS, due to the fact we all know what happens at the end thanks to countless parodies or references like Peter Griffin from “Family Guy” spoiling the final scene.